aws-amplify/docs/docs/lib/project-setup/fragments/android/use-existing-resources/use-existing-resources.md

 ### 1. Manually create the Amplify configuration file for your Android project

 First, locate your project’s `res` folder.
-For example, if the name of your project is *TestApp*, you can find the `res` folder at the following location, `TestApp/app/src/main/res`:
+For example, if the name of your project is *MyAmplifyApp*, you can find the `res` folder at the following location, `MyAmplifyApp/app/src/main/res`:

 ![GSA](~/images/project-setup/2_useExistingResources.png)